-Coastal RSM Plans - CSMW is working with various regional partners along the California coast to develop strategies to address coastal erosion through beneficial reuse of clean sediment from within that region.
-As of April, 2015, four plans have been completed, one has been released for public review, two others are addressing issues in advance of their public review, and one other Plan preparation is underway.
-CSMW intends to prepare a state-wide RSM plan based on the findings from the various regional CRSMPs.
+Coastal RSM Plans - CSMW is working with various regional partners along the California coast to develop strategies to address coastal erosion through beneficial ruse of clean sediment from inundated areas within that region.
+As of December, 2015, five Plans have been completed, one is expected to be released for public review in January 2016, and four others are addressing issues in advance of their public review

 Coastal References Searchable Database - CSMW has compiled an extensive database of coastal references relative to sediment management.
 The database can be searched by pre-defined categories as well as by author, title and region.
 CSMW continues to augment the database with references collected during various Coastal RSM Plan preparations.

-NOAA Sanctuaries - CSMW and NOAA are working together to develop approaches that would allow for environmentally-sensitive sediment management activities within the boundaries of the Monterey Bay and Gulf of the Farrallones National Marine Sanctuaries.
+NOAA Sanctuaries - CSMW and NOAA are working together to develop approaches that would allow for environmentally-sensitive sediment management activities within the boundaries of the Monterey Bay and Greater Farallones National Marine Sanctuaries.

 Depth of Closure - CSMW is working with the USEPA, a workgroup member, to assess the merits associated with various definitions of depth of closure.
 The chosen definition will influence the USEPA’s determination of whether individual dredge-placement projects are beneficially reusing sediment or conducting disposal activities.